intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

-Over the course of my career - I've had experiences that repeated themselves - in varying locations, and varying circumstance -  to such an extent - that I've long wanted to codify them for the benefit of others.
+# Rules of Meeks

-These are intended as heuristics to provide guidance when navigating the stormy seas that arise from time-to-time - in life, as well as business.
+- Over the course of my career - I've had experiences that repeated themselves - in varying locations, and varying circumstance -  to such an extent - that I've long wanted to codify them for the benefit of others.

-Unless otherwise noted - these are all my own original thinking.
+- These are intended as heuristics to provide guidance when navigating the stormy seas that arise from time-to-time - in life, as well as business.

-Rules of Meeks
+- Unless otherwise noted - these are all my own original thinking.

-====
+- I strongly suggest you read these with a sense of humor, and a frosty cold beverage of your choice...

 \#0XX - The General Purpose Rules
 ====